Bachelor's and Master's theses

 Download

-- Instructions [in German] (pdf, 78 KB) Instructions on how to use the Word template
+- Information Sheet for the Word Template for Academic Theses (pdf, 82 KB) Instructions on how to use the Word template

 Can I change the topic of my thesis?